sbtrn-devil/crtk/docs/api.md

 Throwing semantics allows the coroutine to finalize its cancellation gracefully in natural exception unwinding way.

 Remember that no more awaiting for asynchronous operations are allowed in the coroutine after cancellation.
-If your finalization logic needs ones you have to start that logic in a new coroutine.
+If your finalization logic needs ones then you have to start that logic in a new coroutine.

 ### .emit(channel, ...args): _method_